dweber3/MascotCVSconversion/README.md

 #MascotCVSconversion
 ===================

+##perltest.pl
+Meant as an internal place to develop subroutines before copying them to scripts that actually put them to use.
+Always assume that it is less stable than property on top of a currently active volcano.

 Dependencies: | Required by: | Where to find them:
 --- | --- | ---
 Perl | All Perl scripts | http://www.perl.org/